 Diagnosis of Rosacea

 There are various clinical signs and symptoms that can suggest you have rosacea.
-A dermatologist or trained physician will be able to make an accurate diagnosis and start an effective.
+A dermatologist or trained physician will be able to make an accurate diagnosis and start an effective treatment.
 The following signs and symptoms may be indicative that you have rosacea.

 Persistent symmetric flushing and redness